ideasonpurpose/docker-wordpress-dev/README.md

    A blob of plugin files.
 Most of these can be pulled from [wordpress.org/plugins](https://wordpress.org/plugins/) but it's often faster to copy the whole `wp-content/plugins` directory to dev sites.

 Docker Desktop should be installed.
 Development of this project began on macOS then moved to Windows with a focus on WSL 2.
 The tools should work equally well on any platform that can run Docker.

+#### Manual Setup

+Copy your dumpfile to the top-level `_db` directory.
+Copy the three docker-compose files to the project root.
+Merge the scripts section of package.json onto your project's package.json file.
+Call `npm run bootstrap`

+### Clean Start

+For starting a new site, this will get a basic WordPress server running locally.

+1. Create a project folder and `cd` into it: `mkdir my-wp-site && cd $_`
+2. Run `docker run --rm -v $PWD:/usr/src/site ideasonpurpose/wordpress init`
+3. Run `npm init`
+4. (create a bunch of files, set up config, some other stuff... this isn't working yet)
+5. Run `npm run docker:start`
+6. Profit!

 ### Project Directory Stucture